Scripter17/url-cleaner/README.md

 - `deadname-twitter`: Change `x.com` to `twitter.com`.
 - `discord-compatibility`: Sets the domain of `twitter.com` to the domain specified by the `twitter-embed-domain` variable.
 - `discord-unexternal`: Replace `images-ext-1.discordapp.net` with the original images they refer to.
-- `minimize`: Remove non-essential parts of that are likely not tracking related.
 - `no-http`: Don't make any HTTP requests.
 - `no-https-upgrade`: Disable replacing `http://` with `https://`.
 - `no-unmangle`: Disable all unmangling.